Towards Inference Delivery Networks: Distributing Machine Learning with Optimality Guarantees: Experimental Results

 \subsection{Trade-off between model updates and service cost.}

-In this set of experiments, we evaluate how the frequency at which \AlgoName{} updates the model allocation affects the stability of the system.
+In this set of experiments, we evaluate how the frequency at which \AlgoName{} updates the model allocation affects the update cost incurred by the system.
 Indeed, frequent updates could lead to massive migrations with an overhead on network bandwidth.
 As an evaluation metric, we measure the total size of fetched models averaged over time (see the performance metric in Eq.~\eqref{eq:update_cost_def}).
 We introduce $B$ that we call the \emph{refresh period}, and we restrict \AlgoName{} to only sample a physical allocation every $B \in \{4,8, 32\}$ time slots (line 8 in Algorithm~\ref{algo:idn}).
 Additionally, we experiment linear stretching of the refresh period $B$ with initial period $B_\text{init} = 1$ and target period $B_\text{target} = 32$ in a stretching duration of $\Delta$t = 1H.
 We run this experiment under \emph{Network Topology~I} and \emph{Sliding Popularity Profile}.
 We set the trade-off parameter $\alpha = 1$.

 In particular, Figure~\ref{subfig:models_update} shows the update cost (MU) for different refresh periods, while Figure~\ref{subfig:NTAG} shows the NTAG.
 Both plots include the performance of the \OnlineGreedy{} heuristic.
-We observe that, by increasing the refresh period $B$, the system fetches a smaller number of models, and therefore the update cost decreases, at the expense of reactivity.
-Nevertheless, even for large values of $B$ \AlgoName{} eventually exceeds \OnlineGreedy{} in performance: this result is expected since the algorithm continues to learn on the fractional (virtual) states and only the physical allocations are delayed and eventually catch-up for a large time horizon.
+We observe that, by increasing the refresh period $B$, the system fetches a smaller number of models, and therefore the update cost decreases, at the expense of reactivity. \newton{This tradeoff was characterized formally in \cite{ascent}, wherein the regret is sublinear for $B = \Theta \left(T^\beta \right)$ for $\beta \in [0, 1)$, and the update costs are sublinear for $\beta \in (0,1)$.} Nevertheless, even for large values of $B$ \AlgoName{} eventually exceeds \OnlineGreedy{} in performance: this result is expected since the algorithm continues to learn on the fractional (virtual) states and only the physical allocations are delayed and eventually catch-up for a large time horizon.
 On the other hand, we observe that \OnlineGreedy{} is relatively conservative in updating its allocation, as it quickly picks a sub-optimal allocation and rarely updates it.

 The previous observation motivates the use of a dynamic refresh period.
 By refreshing more frequently at the start we allow the physical allocation generated by \AlgoName{} to catch up quickly with the fractional states as shown in Fig.~\ref{subfig:NTAG}: a dynamic refresh period that stretches from $B_\text{init} = 1$ to $B_\text{target} = 32$ attains much faster and more precise convergence.
 This is achieved at the expense of a high update cost at the start, which is, however, quickly dampened until it matches the same update cost of fixing the refresh period to $B_{\text{target}}$.